Powdered Sugar Substitute | How to Make Powdered Sugar

 homemade JELLO®, and

-This powdered sugar substitute is another big help in this department.
+This powdered sugar substitute is yet another big help in this department.
 It costs less than store-bought powdered sugar, plus you can use healthier and even low-carb sweeteners to make this Substitute for Powdered Sugar, so it will easily meet your dietary needs.

 You've been there, before, haven't you?
 You're making something in the kitchen and you ….oops–run out of an ingredient that you need.